rollkit/centralized-sequencer/adr-11-centralized-sequencer.md

    - If a valid batch is found, it prepares the batch response, which includes the batch of transactions and a timestamp.
    - If no transactions are available, it returns an empty batch response.

+   Note that this method is used by the rollup node to get a sequencer soft-confirmed batch that the sequencer promises to publish to the DA layer.

 3. **VerifyBatch**:
-   - This method is used to verify the that a batch received from the sequencer was actually published on the DA layer.
+   - This method is used to verify the that a batch received (soft-confirmed) from the sequencer was actually published on the DA layer.
 It takes a context and a request containing the rollup ID and the batch hash.
    - Similar to the other methods, it first validates the rollup ID.
    - It then checks if the provided batch hash exists in the internal data structure that tracks seen batches.
    - If the batch hash is found, it returns a response indicating that the batch is valid.
 If not, it returns a response indicating that the batch is invalid.

-   This method should be looking at the DA layer to update its view of which batches have been published.
+   Once this method returns true for batch, a rollup node can mark the rollup block associated to this batch as `DA included` and mark it as fully confirmed from its view.

 These methods work together to ensure that the centralized sequencer can effectively manage transaction submissions, retrievals, and verifications, providing a reliable interface for rollup clients to interact with the sequencer.